Stego-Punk-Lab/cchttpd/README.md

 # ccHTTPd

+**Note:** ccHTTPd is an experimental code for research groups and *not* tailored for production environments.
+The code is still immature and needs lots of additional security and reliability features before you can use it.

 A web server that can run C modules and can optionally serve content of PCAP files.
 This means that the server excutes C modules like other servers execute PHP code.
 Therefore, ccHTTPd comes with a library called *libcwdev* (C Web Development Library).

 ccHTTPd started as a student project in 2008 and was revived in 2023 when a BSD-licensed service was required for providing PCAP traffic file content easily over the web.

-**Note:** ccHTTPd is for research groups and *not* tailored for production environments.
-The code is still immature and needs lots of additional security and reliability features before you can use it.

 ### Why?

 1. If you want to write websites in C ... here you go :)